19th Annual Historic Roswell Kiwanis

 • The Bike Rodeo will be held as long as weather conditions are safe as determined by the

 Historic Roswell Kiwanis event director.
 The Bike Rodeo will NOT be conducted in thunder

 and/or lightning, or while other dangerous conditions are present in the area.

 Emergency Medical Technicians from the Roswell Fire Department

 12:15 - 2:30 pm Bike Rodeo

 .All times are subject to change.
 Historic Roswell Kiwanis reserves the right

 to modify start or end times, or any other aspects of the event

-Historic Roswell Kiwanis conducted its 18th annual Kids' Bicycle Safety Rodeo on Sunday, April 28, 2019 while the Streets Alive Bicycle Festival was taking place nearby.
+Historic Roswell Kiwanis will conduct its 19th annual Kids' Bicycle Safety Rodeo on Sunday, April 26, 2020 while the Streets Alive Bicycle Festival will betaking place nearby.
 The Kids' Bicycle Safety Rodeo is co-sponsored by the Key Clubs of Centennial High School, Milton High School and Roswell High School, and by the Builders Clubs of Crabapple Middle and Elkins Pointe Middle Schools.
 The Historic Roswell Kiwanis Kids' Bicycle Safety Rodeo is supported and assisted by Bike Roswell!, our city's premiere bicycle advocacy group.

-The rodeo took place at East Alley, behind the restaurants of Canton Street, a new location closer to the Streets Alive action.
+The rodeo will take place at East Alley, behind the restaurants of Canton Street, a new location closer to the Streets Alive action.